 - You must be a traditional press or literary journal of any size.
 If you’re a one-author press, please check out our self-publishing program, instead.
 If you’re a subsidy/hybrid/vanity press wherein you charge authors for some or all of the costs of producing their book, we cannot carry your titles.

-- Your books must feature an ISBN and a clear price point.
+- Your books must feature an ISBN and a fixed price point.
 We also welcome your literary journals as long as they already include a unique identifier for the volume and issue (a UPC or an ISBN).
 We maintain separate catalogs for long-form titles (novels, textbooks) and lit journals.

 - We do not care how many other distributors you use.
 Use us as your sole distributor, or in addition to some other company.
 Your call!

 - We do not buy books from you.
 You ship books to us, at your cost.
 (If you discontinue titles with us, we’ll ship them back to you at our cost.)
 You are free to send as many or as few as you wish.

 - You’re not locked in with us.
 Don’t like what we do or how we do it?
 We’ll part ways amicably.
 No drama!

 - We share quarterly reporting that doesn’t require a Ph.D, a magnifying glass, or a secret decoder ring to understand.

 - You’re welcome to set alternative base prices (or not!) for libraries, book clubs, and schools.

 - We’ll perform a quick check to assess your history, reputation, and catalog.
 Usually, this assessment isn’t a big deal — basically, we’re verifying that you’re not a vanity press or a single-author outfit — but we reserve the right to decline to work with you if our spidey sense tingles.

 - We assess a one-time $25 enrollment fee per title.
 This fee covers our cost to review your paperwork, complete our database updates, and shelf your books in our facility.
 We do not assess any other fees.